 - Let the liquid evaporate and add peppers, garlic, and onion.
 Stir and cover.
 Simmer for 2 minutes.

 - Add the tomato sauce and a cup of water.
-Mix well and simmer for a minute.
+Mix well and simmer until it breaks the boil.

 - Season with salt to taste.
 Add the cilantro, stir and remove from the heat.